Cape Verdean Creole

-Cape Verdean Creole is a Portuguese-based creole language spoken on the islands of Cape Verde.
+Cape Verdean Creole (Kabuverdianu) is a Portuguese-based creole language spoken on the islands of Cape Verde.
 It is the native creole language of virtually all Cape Verdeans and is used as a second language by the Cape Verdean diaspora.

 The creole has particular importance for creolistics studies since it is the oldest living creole.
 It is the most widely spoken Portuguese-based creole language.

 Name

-The full formal name of this creole is Cape Verdean Creole (crioulo cabo-verdiano in Portuguese, kriolu kabuverdianu / kriol’ kab’verdian’ in Cape Verdean Creole), but in everyday usage the creole is simply called ‘Creole’ (crioulo in Portuguese, kriolu / kriol’ in Cape Verdean Creole) by its speakers.
-The names Cape Verdean (cabo-verdiano in Portuguese, kabuverdianu / kab’verdian’ in Cape Verdean Creole) and Cape Verdean language (língua cabo-verdiana in Portuguese, língua kabuverdianu / língua kab’verdian’ in Cape Verdean Creole) have been proposed for whenever the creole will be standardized.
+The full formal name of this creole is Cape Verdean Creole (crioulo cabo-verdiano in Portuguese, kriolu kauberdianu / kabuverdianu / kriol kabverdian in Cape Verdean Creole), but in everyday usage the creole is simply called ‘Creole’ (crioulo in Portuguese, kriolu / kriol in Cape Verdean Creole) by its speakers.
+The names Cape Verdean (cabo-verdiano in Portuguese, kauberdianu / kabuverdianu / kabverdian in Cape Verdean Creole) and Cape Verdean language (língua cabo-verdiana in Portuguese, linga / língua kauberdianu / kabuverdianu / kabverdian in Cape Verdean Creole) have been proposed for whenever the creole will be standardized.